nglasl/silverstripe-apiwesome/README.md

 $service = Singleton('APIwesomeService');
 ```

-The methods available may be programmatically called to generate JSON:
+The methods available may be programmatically called to generate JSON, with optional filters:

 ```php
 $JSON = $service->retrieve('DataObjectName', 'JSON');